-- (a) By no later than 120 days (being all days including Business Days and non-Business Days) after the date specified in Schedule 9 of this Agreement in each Year (being the end of the Sponsor's financial year), the Sponsor must provide the Secretary with audited annual financial statements relating to the School for the prior financial year. - (b) The audited annual financial statements must be prepared in accordance with the New Zealand equivalents to International Financial Reporting Standards (NZ IFRS).
-For this purpose, the Minister may also require (by giving notice in writing) the Sponsor to use templates or guidelines prepared by the Ministry for the purpose of preparing its annual financial statements.
-It is expected that the Sponsor may be required to use the model annual report prepared as a template by the Ministry for the fictional school known as 'Kiwi Park School'.
+- (a) By no later than 120 days (being all days including Business Days and non-Business Days) after the date specified in Schedule 9 of this Agreement in each Year (being the end of the Sponsor's financial year), the Sponsor must provide the Secretary with audited annual financial statements relating to the School for the prior financial year. - (b) The audited annual financial statements must be prepared in accordance with Generally Accepted Accounting Practice.